stefan-ilic-w/srb_highschools_dash_dashboard/README.md

 This project showcases a wide range of skills, from data collection and cleaning to database management and web application development.
 It is a valuable addition to a portfolio, demonstrating expertise in data processing and visualization, database modeling, and full-stack web development.

 Technologies Used:

-Python (BeautifulSoup, Pandas, SQLAlchemy)
+1. Python (BeautifulSoup, Pandas, NumPy, GeoPy, SQLAlchemy)
-Plotly Dash
+2. Plotly Dash
-Azure SQL Database
+3. Azure SQL Database
-Azure Web App Service
+4. Azure Web App Service

 Future Enhancements:
 In the future, the project can be expanded with additional more advanced data analysis capabilities, further enhancing its value to users.